Contra dance choreography: Fundamentals

 A figure is a pattern of movement that typically takes eight counts, although figures with four or sixteen counts are also common.
 Each dance is a collection of figures assembled to allow the dancers to progress along the set.

 A count is one half of a musical measure, such as one quarter note in 2/4 time or three eighth notes in 6/8 time.
 A count may also be called a step, as contra dance is a walking form, and each count of a dance typically matches a single physical step in a figure.

 Typical contra dance choreography comprises four parts, each 16 counts (8 measures) long.
 The parts are called A1, A2, B1 and B2.
 This nomenclature stems from the music: Most contra dance tunes have two parts (A and B), each 8 measures long, and each fitting one part of the dance.
 The A and B parts are each played twice in a row, hence, A1, A2, B1, B2.
 While the same music is generally played in, for example, parts A1 and A2, distinct choreography is followed in those parts.
 Thus, a contra dance is typically 64 counts, and goes with a 32-measure tune.

 In figures such as an allemande, rollaway or swing, dancers commonly give weight, leaning slightly away from their partner to create tension.
 This is necessary in some dances to perform the figures quickly enough, and is considered good dancing style.

 Same-sex partners are increasingly common in contra dancing, either by preference or to accommodate different numbers of men and women attending; in the descriptions that follow, gentleman and lady refer to roles rather than sexes.

+Starting a dance

+Most contra dances are done in minor sets of two couples, as part of a line of dancers; the caller asks the dancers to organize themselves in these minor sets so they will know who they will initially be dancing with, and in which direction each couple will be moving in the course of the dance; this is generally stated as "Take hands four".